Adding and Withdrawing from Classes

 Students should attend scheduled class sessions.
 Non-attending students should contact their instructor in person, by phone, or by email and notify them of their intention to remain enrolled or they will be administratively withdrawn by the instructor during the first five instructional days of the quarter.
 An instructor will initiate a withdrawal for a non-attending student at any point during the first five instructional days of the quarter if the student does not attend class and fails to contact the instructor to indicate their intention to remain enrolled.

-• Administrative withdrawal: initiated by the Vice President of Student Services, or designee, for disciplinary actions and health or safety issues.
-If approved, a W grade will be recorded for the course.>
+An administrative withdrawal may be initiated by the Vice President of Student Services, or designee, for disciplinary actions and health or safety issues.
+If approved, a W grade will be recorded for the course.

 Who to Consult Before Dropping a Class or Classes